"Ring the bells that still can ring. Forget your perfect offering. There is a crack in everything; that's how the light gets in." - Leonard Cohen

 c) Pull out the wire so it stops blinking, and go have a drink.

 d) Thank the guilt and tell it to take a break.
-Then use the opportunity to check in: What could you do differently to be the parent you want your kids to have, while at the same time being kind to yourself?
+Then use the opportunity to check in: Instead of berating yourself, how could you support yourself to be the parent you want your kids to have, while at the same time being kind to yourself?
 READ POST

 "Before we're 8 years old, we have almost no